mkstp/negotiations-semantic-analyzer/doc/negotiation_results.md

 Coherence and responsiveness are imperfect mirrors of each other.
 For instance, in the ID range 10–25, the blue coherence bars reflect Y C's self-referential statements, while the red response bars show L S's selective responses.
 During this range, Y C's turn was highly coherent, with many statements interrelated and elaborative.
 In contrast, L S's responses highlight the selective importance placed on Y C's points.

-ID range(35-48) is a poignant example of undercoverage.
-We see a dip and sparsely populated section where Y C's turn statements become less coherent, and where L S is largely unresponsive.

 By contrast, statement ID 14 has the highest coherence level for Y C:

 ```